Everything You Need to Know About Claims Denials: Causes, Prevention, ANSI Codes & More

 - The organization’s billing system is not current, and does not suggest the proper edits.

-- Payers issue new rules or changes to current rules that dictate the service is no longer covered.
+- Payers issue new rules or changes to current rules that dictate they no longer cover that service.

 - Ongoing contract negotiations between the facility and insurance provider.

 Each denial will include an ANSI code.
-American National Standard Institute (ANSI) codes are used to explain the reasoning behind the claim denial.
-With the system of ANSI codes, there are two classifications: Claim Adjustment Reason Codes (CARCs) label why an adjustment was issued for a claim; and Remittance Advice Remark Codes (RARCs) provide additional explanation out the adjustment.
-Coders can refer to online ANSI dictionary examples like this for descriptions of all ANSI codes.
+Coders use American National Standard Institute (ANSI) codes to explain the reasoning behind the claim denial.
+Furthermore, with the system of ANSI codes, there are two classifications: Claim Adjustment Reason Codes (CARCs) label why an adjustment was issued for a claim; and Remittance Advice Remark Codes (RARCs) provide additional explanation out the adjustment.
+Additionally, coders can refer to online ANSI dictionary examples like this for descriptions of all ANSI codes.

 YES HIM Education’s ED Denials Overview course dives more into the ANSI codes and definitions.
 Read our previous article on medical billing denials for more information about denials and how to prevent them.